-This Bible lesson for children comes from Matthew 5:38-48 where Jesus discusses His view on how to respond to our enemies.
+This short Bible lesson for children comes from Matthew 5:38-48 where Jesus discusses how to respond to our enemies.
 This material will work as a Sunday School lesson or in Children’s Church.
-Please leave comments about this lesson plan in the form at the bottom of this page.

 Learning Objectives: After this lesson….